laithalfar/Stock_Prediction/report.md

 Three models were implemented and optimized through hyperparameter tuning and walk-forward validation: a Long Short-Term Memory network (LSTM), a Recurrent Neural Network (*RNN*), and a hybrid Convolutional Neural Network–Gated Recurrent Unit (*CNN-GRU*).
 The CNN-GRU was selected as the custom architecture for its potential to capture both local temporal patterns (via *CNN* layers) and long-term dependencies (via *GRU*s).

-Evaluation using metrics such as *RMSE*, *MAE*, and *R²* showed that the LSTM achieved the most accurate and consistent performance across folds (*average RMSE* ≈ 1.20, *MAE* ≈ 0.88), outperforming both the RNN and CNN-GRU.
+Evaluation using metrics such as *RMSE*, *MAE*, and *R²* showed that the CNN-GRU achieved the most accurate and consistent performance across folds (*average RMSE* ≈ 1.20, *MAE* ≈ 0.88), outperforming both the RNN and CNN-GRU.
 This suggests that the dataset’s predictive structure relies on longer-term temporal dependencies rather than short local patterns.

 Final Recommendation:
-The LSTM model should be considered the preferred architecture for forecasting stock closing prices in similar time-series contexts, given its balance of accuracy and stability across temporal folds.
+The CNN-GRU model should be considered the preferred architecture for forecasting stock closing prices in similar time-series contexts, given its balance of accuracy and stability across temporal folds.

 # 2. Problem Definition